avabellaw/bright-times/readme.md

 I also used the walkthrough project for additional guidence.

+PaymentIntent is created with a customer ID if user profile has one.
+If not, a new customer object is created.
+The customer object contains the email for the receipt.

 # Bug fixes

 * Cripsy forms returns error "too many values to unpack (expected 2)"